DucGankTem/lab2/README.md

-# lab2
+# Java week 2 works

-Java Basic Stuffs
+All the source code are used in Auckland University of Technology lab resource.
+P2